 This affordable impact wrench does not have a brushless motor, so it won’t have the same efficiency and longevity as its brushless brethren.
 However, it’s made with a cast aluminum gearbox for greater durability that budget and compact wrenches don’t include.
 With so many features and accessories included, it is a sensible and effective impact wrench for its price range.

-With a 20-volt battery, 1/2-inch anvil, and a brushless motor that boasts 700 foot-pounds of torque and 1,900 RPMs, the DEWALT 20V MAX IR Impact Wrench (model DCF899HB) can handle easy or tough jobs.
+With a 1/2-inch anvil and a brushless motor that boasts 700 foot-pounds of torque and 1,900 RPMs, the DEWALT 20v MAX XR High Torque 1/2″ Impact Wrench can handle easy or tough jobs.
 It comes equipped with variable speed selection, so you can choose the right amount of torque for the task at hand.

 The DEWALT impact wrench also is as durable as it is powerful since it’s rated to withstand up to a 6-foot drop.
 The hog-ring anvil might not make for the speediest socket changes, but it’ll keep sockets tightly attached.
 It even has an LED work light to illuminate your workspace, so you can confidently operate in otherwise low-visibility spaces and environments.
 This impact wrench offers quality and functionality to round out the garage of a professional or hobbyist.